 - Beef broth – It’s added halfway through the cooking time to keep the meat moist and juicy.

 - Spice rub – A simple blend of black pepper, garlic powder, onion powder, ground coriander, and brown sugar brings big flavor to the beef.
+Or, try using this brisket dry rub or prime rib rub.

 - Honey mustard sauce – A quick mix of honey (or agave syrup) and brown mustard tastes amazing with the smoky beef.
 To make the sauce creamy, you can add Greek yogurt.
 This honey mustard dipping sauce also pairs well with corned beef.